urifa/solidity-notes/README.md

 The Ethereum Virtual Machine or EVP is the runtime environment for smart contracts in Ethereum.
 It is completely isolated, which means that code running inside the EVM has no access to network, filesystems or other processes.

-There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts, which are controlled by the code stored together wit the account.
+There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts**, which are controlled by the code stored together wit the account.

 The address of an external account is determined from the public key while the address of a contract is determined at the time the contract is created (it is derived from the creator address and the number of transactions sent from that address).